Is Your Child Dependent on TV … or Is It You?

 Studies have shown that most small children watch between two-and-a-half and five hours of television or other electronic entertainment a day.
 That’s an awful lot.
 But we don’t even notice the hours spent because they are hours we also are connected to something else – our work or our own screens – and we are happy for the peace and quiet.

-We are part of the problem and it is a problem.
 The more television children watch, the less exercise they get, the more connected they are to advertising, the more they snack, and the smaller their vocabularies and ability to think.
 The research is pretty clear: television and other screen-based entertainment add nothing to young children’s quality of life and, in fact, detract from it.

 I’m not suggesting that you do away with TV altogether.
 I recognize that’s impractical for most families.
 But I am suggesting that you keep it off – and keep off computers, handhelds, and phones – until after school and after work.
 Yes, I’m including you in this.
 I’ll give you a quick check of the weather and the traffic report but that’s all.
 Break the habit.